LuaLS/LLS-Addons/README.md

 Welcome to the repository of [addons][addon-wiki] for the [Lua Language Server][lls-github] by [sumneko](https://github.com/sumneko)!

 This repository is a highly collaborative project, with the community contributing addons through pull requests.
 The goal is to provide a central location where the community can collaborate on creating addons.
 Addons are added to this repository as a git submodule, allowing each project to have its own issues, pull requests, and fork-able repo - they can even live on GitLab.
-The addons in this repository can be fetched by the [addon manager](https://github.com/LuaLS/lua-language-server/wiki/Addons#vs-code-addon-manager) in the [VS Code extension](https://github.com/sumneko/vscode-lua) that communicates with the Lua Language Server in VS Code.
+The addons in this repository can be fetched by the [addon manager](https://luals.github.io/wiki/addons#addon-manager) in the [VS Code extension](https://github.com/sumneko/vscode-lua) that communicates with the Lua Language Server in VS Code.

 ## What is an Addon?
-An [addon](https://github.com/LuaLS/lua-language-server/wiki/Addons), simply put, is something that extends the functionality of the [Lua Language Server][lls-github].
+An [addon][addon-wiki], simply put, is something that extends the functionality of the [Lua Language Server][lls-github].
 An addon could, for example, include definitions for an API, and apply settings.
-Definition files are written in Lua using the Lua Language Server's [LuaCATS annotation system](https://github.com/sumneko/lua-language-server/wiki/Annotations).
+[Definition files](https://luals.github.io/wiki/definition-files) are written in Lua using the Lua Language Server's [LuaCATS annotation system](https://luals.github.io/wiki/annotations).

 ### What should be an Addon?
 - An [addon][addon-wiki] for a popular library/framework.
 - Definitions for an API

 ### What should **NOT** be an Addon?
-- Definitions for a personal project (use [`workspace.library`](https://github.com/sumneko/lua-language-server/wiki/Settings#workspacelibrary)).
+- Definitions for a personal project (use [`workspace.library`](https://luals.github.io/wiki/settings#workspacelibrary)).
 - Definitions for proprietary software.

 ### Anatomy of an Addon